Introducing Sticky Lab Conversations

 Conversation comes from a french word of the same spelling, meaning "manner of conducting oneself in the world."

 - Listening and learning over fixing and solving

 Rebecca Solnit writes that walking - or wandering - can help us discover “what we don’t know we’re looking for.”

 This is the spirit of Sticky Lab Conversations.
 We’re excited to discover where these conversational wanderings take us and invite you to join along!

-Subscribe to be notified when we post the first conversation.
+Subscribe to be notified when we publish the first conversations in June.

-Sticky Lab Conversations are produced in collaboration with storyteller, musician and creative digital marketing strategist David Rossiter.
+Sticky Lab Conversations are produced in collaboration with storyteller, musician, and creative director David Rossiter.

 photo by Jason Houston